Scottie5689/fractal-demo/src/docs/03-button.md

 ---
 title: HarborKnot Documentation Page
 ---

 This is a example template on how to document your component to the repository guidelines.
 In this section give brief explanation of what your component is and does.

-Our goal is to make it easier for teams to design and develop great experiences for users across all UCLA applications.
+Our goal is to make it easier for teams to design and develop great experiences for users across all applications.

 ```
 // Class names must be BEM http://getbem.com/

 // Default
 <button class="btn">
   <span>Button Copy</span>
 </button>